P.E. and Sports Premium

 Buy into the Small School Sports Partnership ensuring children can participate in local events with other schools; staff are aware of all sporting activities and training available locally.

-- Provide high quality sports teaching for all children while improving staff teaching skills in P.E.
+- Providing high quality sports teaching for all children while improving staff teaching skills in P.E.

-- Increase the number of tournaments attended by children and the number of different children participating in these.
-(Covid allowing)
+- Increasing the number of tournaments attended by children and the number of different children participating in these.

-- Develop bike skills and confidence in partnership with Learn to Ride and Bikeablity
+- Developing bike skills and confidence in partnership with Learn to Ride and Bikeablity

-- Increase opportunities for Reception and KS1 children to participate in sport both at school and off-site.
+- Increasing opportunities for Reception and KS1 children to participate in sport both at school and off-site.

-- Promote play and participation by training ‘Play Leaders’ who will consistently lead physical activities and games for other children in school during playtimes and lunchtimes.
-(Covid allowing)
+- Promoting play and participation by training ‘Play Leaders’ who will consistently lead physical activities and games for other children in school during playtimes and lunchtimes.

 - PE lessons are active, engaging and challenging.
 The children follow an agreed programme of learning and all are encouraged to achieve well.

-- Working alongside our PE coach and by attending CPD courses, staff have developed their understanding and skillbase for teaching and learning in gym, dance, swimming and outdoor education.
+- Working alongside PE coaches and by attending CPD courses, staff have developed their understanding and skillbase for teaching and learning in gym, dance, swimming and outdoor education.
 This builds capacity for the future.

 - Making use of the Lancashire PE app, lessons are clearly planned and sequenced - allowing children to clearly progress in their PE skills.

-- Climbing equipment has added an element to PE sessions, further developing climbing, balancing and gymnastic skill.
+- Recently purchased equipment such as indoor and outdoor climbing equipment has added an element to PE sessions and playtimes, further developing climbing, balancing and gymnastic skill.

-- All children have had the opportuninty to swim - for a number this was their first swimming session/lesson.
+- All children in KS2 have had the opportuninty to swim - for a number these were their first swimming lessons.
 This continued provision will enable more children to be safe and confident in the water.

 - For detailed anaylsis of the whole school impact of PE and Sports Premium funding, see further documents available on the links below.